 MICRA is a very promising biomarker candidate due to its stability in the blood allowing a quantification in blood samples.Yvan Devaux, PhD, Head of the Cardiovascular Research Unit (CVRU)

-Our ongoing research projects address two major areas:
+Our ongoing Research Projects address two major areas.

 Using high-throughput transcriptomics tools, the team seeks to develop RNA-based diagnostic and prognostic biomarkers for cardiovascular and brain diseases.
 Research projects focus on non-coding RNAs: microRNAs, long non-coding RNAs, and circular RNAs.